-Did you host an event this holiday season that went awry?
+With the holiday season fast approaching, are living in dread, reminiscing about an event in years past that went hopelessly awry?
 Or, do you simply want to be a bit more organized for your next event?
-Here are my Top 9 Tips for Effortless Entertaining (or entertaining that looks that way!):
+Here are my Top 9 Tips for Effortless Entertaining (or at least entertaining that looks that way):

-DISCLAIMER: No financial compensation was received in exchange for this effortless entertaining post.
+DISCLAIMER: No financial compensation was received in exchange for this Effortless Entertaining?
+9 Tips for Success post.
 Regardless, I only recommend products or services that I believe will be beneficial for my readers.